Who killed Juanita Nielsen?

 The Beehive won the inaugural $70,000 ACMI and Artbank commission and premiered at ACMI on July 31, 2018.
-It will feature in the 2019 Sydney Festival at UNSW Galleries.
+It had its Sydney premiere in the 2019 Sydney Festival at UNSW Galleries and will be exhibited as part of the group show Haunt at IMA, Brisbane in April 2019.
 Creative Producer for the project was Philippa Bateman, Enigma Machine Productions.

 While The Beehive is the important story of an unsolved murder of someone who spoke truth to power and campaigned against gentrification and the erasure of community, the film’s form makes us do the cognitive work of connecting the pieces and finding patterns.
 In presenting us with more versions than we will surely watch, and an awareness of material that we will not see, The Beehive highlights not only what can be known, but also what cannot – KIM MUNRO, The Conversation.

 Pamela Rabe in The Beehive, still.